shapeshed/shapeshed.com/content/posts/photoshop_101_the_lasso_tool.md

-{
-  "slug": "photoshop-101-the-lasso-tool",
-  "title": "Photoshop 101 - The Lasso Tool",
-  "date": "2006-10-17T00:00:00+01:00",
++++
+date = "2006-10-17T00:00:00+01:00"
-  "description": "The Lasso Tool is another invaluable tool for making selections.
-For those with an unsteady hand or a hangover the Magnetic Lasso Tool will also save serious time in cutting out selections. \n", "tags": [
+description = "The Lasso Tool is another invaluable tool for making selections.
+For those with an unsteady hand or a hangover the Magnetic Lasso Tool will also save serious time in cutting out selections. \n" slug = "photoshop-101-the-lasso-tool" tags = ["Photoshop", "Photoshop 101"] title = "Photoshop 101 - The Lasso Tool"

-    "Photoshop",
-    "Photoshop 101"
-  ]
-}
++++

 ## Basics: